jometzg/LogicAppsSmb/README.md

 ## What can be done?

-Logic apps have an [Integration service environment}(https://learn.microsoft.com/en-us/azure/logic-apps/ise-manage-integration-service-environment), which is one approach, but this capability is
+Logic apps have an [Integration service environment](https://learn.microsoft.com/en-us/azure/logic-apps/ise-manage-integration-service-environment), which is one approach, but this capability is due to be retired on 31st August 2024.

+Another approach is to use the single-tenant version of App Service known as the [App Service Environment](https://learn.microsoft.com/en-us/azure/app-service/environment/overview) (ASE) as its runtime does not have the restictions that the multi-tenant App Service does.
+An ASE v3 is deployed into an Azure virtual network, so it is ready out-of-the-box to send requests to on-premise servers provided that its virtual network is in some way peered that allows routing to the on-premise SMB server.

+The rest of this article looks in more detail about how to build a demonstration of this scenario.

 ## Demonstration Scenario

 ![alt text](images/demo-scenario.png "Demo Scenario")

+In the above diagram, the demonstration includes both how to build logic apps inside an ASE as well as a sample target server that implements a file share using the SMB protocol.
+If you already have a network visible SMB server, you need not create one yourself.